nikhilgirrajtcd/journear-neo/README.md

 ## Additional Information
 1. Maps.
 Maps require additional files to operate offline on the device.
 Please read more about it in [data/ReadMe.md](data/ReadMe.md)
 2. Imporant parts of the Application are described on the [Project Diary (Components) Wiki](https://github.com/nikhilgirrajtcd/journear-neo/wiki/Project-Diary-(Components)).
+3. The user profiles and credentials are maintained on a PYthon server.
+Since the focus of the application is offline operability, the server has very minimal CRUD functionalities for User profile.
+The code for which is present in another Git repository  - https://github.com/singhta/journear-server.

 ## Developed by Group 9
 1. Details of the 6 group members is available on [Project Wiki home](https://github.com/nikhilgirrajtcd/journear-neo/wiki)